 When the New Year came around this year, I knew 2021 was going to be a different year.
 I have wanted LASIK for years and years and this was going to be the year.
-If you’re wondering what it’s like getting LASIK, keep reading for my LASIK experience and my review of Coleman Vision in Albuquerque, NM.
+If you’re wondering what it’s like getting LASIK, keep reading for my LASIK experience and my review of Coleman Vision.

 *This is a sponsored post.
 All reviews and opinions expressed in this post are based on my personal perspective.